Written by Divinity Nutra, Updated on March 3, 2023

-The results showed that a combination of curcumin and omega-3 had a compounding effect in the downregulation of COX-2/iNOS.
+The results showed that a combination of curcumin and omega-3 had a compounding effect on the downregulation of COX-2/iNOS.
 The subjects experienced significantly reduced severity, duration, and frequency of headaches.
-(3)

 Since nitric oxide (NO) is a potent vasodilator, turmeric and curcumin’s ability to suppress its production has shown promise in the treatment of headaches and migraine attacks.
 Our next study assessed curcumin’s antioxidative stress effects on Nitroglycerin (NTG) induced migraines in 5 groups of 10 rats.

 The results of the trial showed that using curcumin as a pretreatment for migraine relief was superior in its performance when compared to the control group.
-This study implies that a daily turmeric dosage can be an effective natural pain management plan for preventing chronic and episodic headaches.
-(6)
+This study implies that a daily dosage of curcumin can be an effective natural pain management plan for preventing chronic and episodic headaches.

 Besides the inhibition of nitric oxide synthesis for migraine prevention, curcumin can help with secondary headaches derived from underlying conditions, as well.

 Allergies can also contribute to chronic and episodic headaches.
 Several studies have shown that turmeric has antiallergic properties.
 Thus, it behaves like an antihistamine within the body.
-This attribute is beneficial if you’re predisposed to seasonal allergies and its adverse symptoms.
-(10)
+This attribute is beneficial if you’re predisposed to seasonal allergies and their adverse symptoms.

 Is turmeric good for headaches?
 The answer appears to be yes.
 Turmeric extract has shown that it can inhibit nitric oxide production, enhance DHA synthesis, and reduce neuroinflammation.
 These benefits make it useful in the prevention and treatment of migraines.